machbase/machbase/content/en/neo/tutorials/noise-filters.md

 Ultimately, the values measured through sensors result in a graph like the one below, where noise is mixed in.

-In databases, the stored values are a blend of the aforementioned noise, and during the data analysis process, we often desire to observe the data with some degree of noise removal (filtering).
+In databases, the stored values are a blend of the aforementioned noise, and during the data analysis process, we often desire to observe the data with some degree of noise removal (noise filtering).

 {{< tabs items="chart,code">}}
 {{< tab >}}